Foster Care Licensing Requirements: What You Need to Qualify

 The Home Study Process

-The home study is the formal assessment that results in your license.
+The home study is the formal assessment that supports a licensing decision.
 It involves:

-- Background checks for all adults in the home
+- Background checks for required adults under the jurisdiction's rules

 - Physical inspection of the home